Pros / This program allows you to save a virtual copy of your CD to your computer's hard drive.

 The Read tool allows you to scan the disc image (ISO file) of a CD and save it to your hard drive.
 An ISO file is the blueprint of a disc that you can use as a virtual disc on your computer.
 It is great for backing up your CD library because you can use these files to create new copies of a disc without needing the original.

 The final feature in Blindwrite is the burning feature, or Write.
 This tool allows you to pick an existing disc image to burn onto a new disc.
 There is no way to burn an original audio or data disc.
 You can only burn disc images.
 That doesn't mean you can't burn audio discs – you just have to know how to create a disc image of an audio disc first.
 And that's a skill the vast majority of software users simply don't have.
+If you need to make custom discs, consider our top pick, Roxio Creator.

 The biggest drawback that kept this program in the bottom tier of our lineup of the best CD-burning applications is its inability to create custom CDs.
 With Blindwrite, you're limited to making rote copies of a CD, which is fine if you're only looking to back up your CD collection.
 If you want to make a personal mix CD, check out one of the award-winning programs.